Christian Thanksgiving Practices for Students: Building Gratitude, Joy, and Faith

 Final Encouragement: A Thankful Heart Prepares a Child for Growth

-This Thanksgiving, remember that gratitude is not just a feeling.
-It is a spiritual discipline that shapes the heart.
+This Thanksgiving, remember that gratitude is not just a feeling—it is a spiritual discipline that shapes the heart.
 When students learn to give thanks, they gain:

-• stronger emotional health
+Stronger emotional health

-• a deeper relationship with God
+A deeper relationship with God

-• more motivation for learning
+Greater motivation for learning

-• a joyful attitude toward growth
+A joyful attitude toward growth

 FAQ: Thanksgiving, Gratitude, and Learning